 But with so many options and products available, it can be kind of intimidating trying to figure out what the things a baby needs!

 Rest assured, whether you are registering in the store or creating your baby registry online, this baby registry list has all of the essentials and necessities you need on your registry (with some little unknown tidbits that you can use for items you didn’t get from your baby shower but still need)!

-So, from a mom of two, here’s my list of Baby Registry Must-Haves!
+So, from a mom of three, here’s my list of Baby Registry Must-Haves…

 This post contains affiliate links, however, all opinions are my own.